mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/disaster-recovery/index.md

 Currently only AWS S3 is supported as an upload destination for backups via the plan named 'backup-s3'.
 More upload methods coming in the future!

-There are two ways to configure backups, via the DC/OS Percona-Mongo service configuration section 'backup' in the DC/OS GUI and/or the DC/OS CLI.
+There are two ways to configure backups, via the DC/OS Percona-Mongo service configuration section 'Backup restore' in the DC/OS GUI and/or the DC/OS CLI.

 ### Hidden Secondary Member
 The service supports the ability to launch a dedicated MongoDB [hidden secondary](https://docs.mongodb.com/manual/core/replica-set-hidden-member/) replica set member for purpose of performing backups.